kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 UI
 </summary>

->**TIP:** You can expose a Service or Function with an API Rule from different views in the Console UI.
+>**TIP:** You can expose a Service or a Function with an API Rule from different views in the Console UI.
 This tutorial shows how to do that from the generic **API Rules** view.

 1. Select the `orders-service` Namespace from the drop-down list in the top navigation panel.